 - If you participate in the HRA, your balance (up to plan limits) will roll over automatically to Optum.
 You don’t need to take action.

 - If you participate in the PCA High or PCA Low with the Health Reimbursement Arrangement (HRA), you can now use your funds for prescription drug expenses in addition to medical expenses!

-- If you have both the Healthcare FSA and the HRA, you will receive ONE card from Optum with both account balances loaded.
+- If you have both the Healthcare FSA and the HRA, you should've received one card from Optum with both account balances loaded.